mkcms/compiler-explorer.el/README.md

 `M-x compiler-explorer-add-library` asks for a library version and adds it to current compilation.  `M-x compiler-explorer-remove-library` removes them.

-`M-x compiler-explorer-set-execution-args` sets the arguments for the executied program.
+`M-x compiler-explorer-set-execution-args` sets the arguments for the executed program.

 `M-x compiler-explorer-set-input` reads a string from minibuffer that will be